Accessibility isn’t just for websites anymore. The forthcoming new regulations will apply to all Federal information.

 Kudos to many of our government agencies that have already started to meet these new requirements for documents.
 Not only have they made their websites accessible, but they’ve also begun to produce accessible PDFs, Word files, and other routine government documents.

-Because there hasn’t been a clear set of standards for documents before now, each agency created its own standards, techniques, and best practices.
+But because there hasn’t been a clear set of standards for documents before now, each agency created its own standards, techniques, and best practices.
 Some are more inclusive than others, creating inconsistent practices among our federal government agencies.

 These are my thoughts about publishing and marketing careers in the coming decade.